amasky/ram/README.md

 ### not yet implemented

-* hyper-parameters to get the best scores in the paper
+* hyper-parameters to get the best scores in the paper on cluttered MNIST

 ## Examples